uclnlp/jack/Understanding_Jack_the_Reader.md

 ### 3+1: The Three Types of Modules (Plus One)
 We have the following modules with the following functionality:
-- InputModule: Takes some file in Jack-format (JSON file containing (1) question, (2) support (optional), (3) answer) and preprocesses the data to TensorFlow CPU tensors.
+- InputModule: Takes some file in Jack-format (JSON file containing (1) question, (2) support (optional), (3) candidates (optional), (4) answer and preprocesses the data to TensorFlow CPU tensors.
 This step may involve tokenizing, negative sampling (creating corrupted examples), creating vocabularies, creating word embeddings (optional: using pretraining embeddings for part of the data)
 - ModelModule: Takes TensorFlow inputs (usually word indices for word embeddings), transfers it to the GPU, runs a more or less complex model (from logistic regression to dual bidirectional LSTMs over question and support with word by word attention) to then produce some outputs
 - OutputModule: This takes numpy arrays as input as generated from the ModelModule to perform complex output, such as beam search for text generation, computing top 10/100/1000 retrieval scores and more
 - Hooks: These take any input from the previous Modules and compute a metric on the dataset that is passed to them.
 For example to compute the F1 score for the development or validation set.
 Hooks can also be used to generated plots from these data, or to save a model based on its validation score.